COVID-19 directly damages, creates scar tissue on the kidneys, study finds - NewsBreak

 Lab-grown kidneys reveal the same scarring

 The team created a series of mini kidneys , called organoids, by culturing them in a lab setting.
 Developed using stem cells, the organoids featured many different kidney cells, except immune cells.
 Researchers infect each organoid with COVID, allowing the team to observe the virus’ direct impact on kidney cells.
-Once again, scientists noted kidney organoid scarring as well as “accompanied signals that contribute to the scarring process.”3 found at Pennsylvania home died of COVID-19, says coroner
+Once again, scientists noted kidney organoid scarring as well as “accompanied signals that contribute to the scarring process.”Siouxland healthcare systems facing staffing shortages, hospitals packed

 These findings strongly indicate that the coronavirus itself, not inflammation or any other systemic effects, is responsible for the observed kidney damage seen in COVID-19 patients.